Pilot phase: CAIM is under construction. Records are provisional, based on public sources, and have not yet been peer-reviewed. Feedback welcome.

 Public ServicesDefence & Security

-An AI pricing algorithm allegedly enabled Canadian landlords to coordinate rent increases of 7–54% — functionally price-fixing, but outside traditional competition law.
+An AI pricing algorithm allegedly enabled Canadian landlords to coordinate rent increases of 7–54%.
+The Competition Bureau is investigating whether this constitutes price-fixing under competition law.

 Retail & CommerceFinance & Banking